 the lake at Khan Jahan’s tomb were elusive during our visit.
 But, fuck-it, Bagerhat doesn’t need sites, we’d return in an instant and – just to prove my brother wrong (“you’ll not remember us”) – I have a strong feeling we will do.

 The renowned destinations in Bangladesh (outside of those listed thus far) are the Hindu Kontagi temple in the north west; the tea plantations around Sylhet in the north east; Chittagong, Bangladesh’s second city in the east, then further south to the beach resort of Cox’s Bazar and the island of Saint Martins; the Chittagong hill tracts with its native tribes to the far east; and the world’s largest littoral mangrove belt, the Sundarbans, with its Bengal tigers in the far south.

 Bizarrely, we headed to none of these, choosing instead to make for the southern coastal area of Kuakata at Bangladesh’s foot where you can view sunrise and sunset from the same beach.
-Deliciously Lonely Planet made a spectacular series of blunders that really make you doubt whether bungling Butler (the author responsible for the 2009 edition) had actually performed any research at all.
-According to both the 2004 and 2009 LP editions it
+Deliciously, Lonely Planet made a spectacular series of blunders that really make you doubt whether bungling Butler (the author responsible for the 2009 edition) had actually performed any research at all.
+According to both the 2004 and 2009 LP editions, it is

-another 650 taka” – the full price of the room.
-We’d stayed there twice, for multiple days each time, they were always almost empty and still they insisted on full whack for one third of a day, in my book that’s peevish…
+– the full price of the room.
+We’d stayed there twice, for multiple days each time, they were always almost empty and still they insisted on full whack for one third of a day; in my book that’s peevish…

 And so we returned to the tranquil sanctum that is India and Kolkata (not a line you’ll see penned very often).
 Within an hour of checking-in to a guesthouse we had a beer in hand.
 Exactly fourteen days abstinence is without a doubt the longest of my adult life: we toasted the people of Bangladesh.